Customer Segmentation

 |

-Customer Segmentation for Trend Monitoring and Forecasting
+Customer Segmentation for Trend Analysis and Forecasting

 Timely identification of newly emerging trends is very important